List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

-Chilkoot [Car 2nd 204] was derived from the Tlingit phrase chál-góot, which means without a storehouse.
+Chilkoot [Car 2nd 204] is the English adaptation of the Tlingit phrase chíl-góot, which means without a storehouse.
 This name was a reference to the Chilkoot Indians' having stored fish packed in snow between alder or willow branches, instead of in storehouses.
 Chilkoot Lake located 10 miles north of Haines: 9 miles via Lutak Road and 1 mile via Chilkoot Lake Road.

-Chilkoot Trail is a partial translation of the trail’s Tlingit name, namely Chilkoot Dei-yi (\dā•yee\), which means Chilkoot-owned Trail.
+Chilkoot Trail is a partial translation of the trail’s Tlingit name, namely Chilkoot Dei-yi \dā•yee\, which means Chilkoot-owned Trail.
 The trail’s English name omits the reference to ownership.
 The trail extends 33.0 miles/53.1 kilometers, from Dyea Road Mile 7.2 to Bennett Station.
-The second word of Chilkoot Dei-yi sounds like the un-corrupted name for the village of Dyea (the English corruption = \dī•yee\).
-Prior publications state that the name Dyea was derived from the words for “to pack” [yaa] or “carrying place” [yaa yé].
-However, the presence of the initial \d\ sound in Dyea casts doubt on those latter possibilities, and suggests that the first syllable was in fact dei (as in dei-yi).
+The second word of Chilkoot Dei-yi sounds like the Tlingit pronunciation of the name of Dyea village.
+The English adaptation of the village name is \dī•yee\ – however, Tlingit did not have the English long ī sound.
+Prior publications state that the name Dyea is the English adaptation of the words for “to pack” [yaa] or “carrying place” [yaa yé].
+But, the presence of the initial \d\ sound in Dyea casts doubt on those latter possibilities, and suggests that the first syllable was in fact dei (as in dei-yi).
 Use of the name Dyea for its present location first occurred in 1886, when John J. Healy (1840-1908) and Edgar Wilson (1842-1895) opened a trading post there.
+This structure burned down in 1920.
+Its site, about 0.6 mile south of the Taiya River bridge, is now near a campground parking lot.
 (Note the distinction between the Tlingit possessed noun Dei-yi [Owned Trail], and the Tlingit phrase Dei Yé [Way to the Trail].
 This distinction is reflected in the difference between the English names Dyea and Taiya (inlet name, river name).
 See, Taiya, below.)

-Choutla [Car #366] was derived from the Southern Tutchone idiom chu dläw, which figuratively refers to the waterfalls that feed Choutla Lake.
+Choutla [Car #366] was the English adaptation of the Southern Tutchone idiom chu dläw, which figuratively refers to the waterfalls that feed Choutla Lake.
 Literally, it means laughing water.
 This name was coined in 1911 by Bishop Isaac O Stringer as the name for a nearby school.
 Choutla Lake located six kilometers east of Klondike Highway Kilometer 65.7, via Tagish Road.

 Clifton [Mile Post 8.5 Station] was named for the rock ledge overhanging the tracks at this location.

 Combo [Car #211] is an abbreviation for combined passenger and baggage car.

 Copper River [Car #304] was named for abundant copper deposits along the upper river.
 River flows along portions of the Glenn Highway, Richardson Highway, Edgerton Highway, and Copper River Highway.

 Cougar Lake [Car #506] was the name of Cowley Lake until sometime between 1941 & 1947.
 Lake located at former Mile Post 94.7.